 It is also important to understand that sex crime cases in DC are investigated and prosecuted very aggressively.
 Prosecutors diligently pursue sex crime cases in the District, and judges treat these cases most seriously.
 Therefore, when someone is convicted, the judge tends to sentence them harshly.

-The Types of Evidence Used in Sex Crime Cases
+What Types of Evidence is Used in Sex Crime Cases?

 The types of evidence most commonly presented at trial in a sex crime case is the testimony of witnesses, forensic evidence, evidence gathered from social media, and statements made by the defendant.
 The use of witness testimony in these cases is also common.